 - 14. Active fermentation begins.
-Within approximately 48 hours of Brewing Day, active fermentation will begin there will be a cap of foam on the surface of the beer, the specific gravity as measured with a hydrometer will drop steadily, and you may see bubbles come through the fermentation lock.
-The optimum fermentation temperature for this beer is 64-75° F move the fermenter to a warmer or cooler spot as needed. - 15.
+Within approximately 48 hours of Brewing Day, active fermentation will begin there will be a cap of foam on the surface of the beer, and you may see bubbles come through the fermentation lock.
+The optimum fermentation temperature for this beer is 60-72° F move the fermenter to a warmer or cooler spot as needed. - 15.
 Active fermentation ends.
-Approximately one week to two weeks after brewing day, active fermentation will end.
-When the cap of foam falls back into the new beer, bubbling in the fermentation lock slows down or stops, and the specific gravity as measured with a hydrometer is stable, proceed to the next step.
+Approximately 1 week after brewing day, active fermentation will end: the cap of foam falls back into the new beer, bubbling in the fermentation lock slows down or stops. - 16.
+Rack the beer into a secondary fermenter.